JAO1988/ColorHoster-JSON/README.md

   • All content arrays (`["id_qmk_rgb_matrix_color", 3, 4]`, etc.) must reference valid VIA channel IDs and lengths.
 - **Still unsure?**\
   • Reach out to JAO1988 (Siphoned Anomaly) within the `OpenRGB` Discord Channel.\
-  • Support questions or concerns for QMK-related issues should be relayed to the `qmk-firmware-hacking` channel.
+  • Support questions or concerns for QMK-related issues should be relayed to the `qmk-firmware` and `colorhoster` channels.

 ## Contributing
 - Add new vendor JSONs under the `keyboard` folder.
 New keyboard vendors should have their own separate folder with additional models being delcared separately. *(eg: keychron/k2_he)*